alexbruf/airtable-mcp/README.md

     }
     ```
     *   **Important:** Ensure the environment variables (`AIRTABLE_PERSONAL_ACCESS_TOKEN`, etc.) are correctly set in the environment that Claude for Desktop uses when launching commands.
 Setting them globally via your shell profile is the most reliable way.
-    *   If the `airtable-mcp-server` command is not found by Claude, you might need to find its exact path (`which airtable-mcp-server` or `where airtable-mcp-server`) and use that full path in the `"command"` field.

 3.  **Restart Claude for Desktop:** Close and reopen the application.